kjuraszek/advanced-tic-tac-toe/README.md

 ## Game rules

 X player starts.<br>
-Each `scoring length` long line (vertical, horizontal or diagonals) of exact symbols gives the same amount of points as its length.<br>
+Each `scoring length` long line (vertical, horizontal or diagonal) of exact symbols gives the same amount of points as its length.<br>

 `Important!` Each square can be used only once for each direction (vertical, horizontal or diagonal).<br>

 Types of squares:
 * $ gives You 2 points
-* ? randomly gives You OR substracts 4 points from You
+* ? randomly gives You OR subtracts 4 points from You
 * ! is a blocked square
-* @ substracts 1 point from You but gives You additional move
+* @ subtracts 1 point from You but gives You additional move
 * (empty field) gives You 1 point